ucs-compute-solutions/FlexPod-Intersight-Workflow/New NetApp Storage Virtual Machine/NewNetAppStorageVirtualMachine.md

 ![](../images/NewNetAppStorageVirtualMachine/c6423df0c89bbfa6a924ed36a56881250ae3e067.png)

-4. Review your input selections for correctness, then click Execute.
+4. Review your input selections for correctness, then click **Execute**.

 5. View workflow execution details on the History tab.